minetest/contentdb/app/flatpages/help/featured.md

 There are three types of criteria:

 * "MUST": These must absolutely be fulfilled, no exceptions!
 * "SHOULD": Most of them should be fulfilled, if possible.
 Some of them can be left out if there's a reason.
 * "CAN": Can be fulfilled for bonus points, they are entirely optional.

-For a chance to get featured, a package must fulfill all "MUST" criteria and ideally as many "SHOULD" criteria as possible.
+For a chance to get featured, a package must fulfil all "MUST" criteria and ideally as many "SHOULD" criteria as possible.
 The more, the better.
 Thankfully, many criteria are trivial to fulfil.
-Note that ticking off all the boxes is not enough: Just because a package completes the checklist does not make it good.
+Note that ticking off all the boxes is not
+enough: Just because a package completes the checklist does not make it good.
 Other aspects of the package should be rated as well.
 See this list as a starting point, not as an exhaustive quality control.

-A game that fulfills all MUST criteria but zero SHOULD criteria is probably not a good candidate.
+Editors are responsible for maintaining the list of featured packages.
+Authors can request that their package be considered by opening a thread titled "Feature Package" on their package.
+To speed things up, they should justify why they meet (or don't meet) the below criteria.
+Editors must abstain from voting on packages where they have a conflict of interest.

+A package being featured does not mean that it will be featured forever.
+A package may be unfeatured if it no longer meets the criteria, to make space for other packages to be featured, or for another reason.

 ## General Requirements

 ### General

-* MUST: Be 100% free and open source (FSF-approved or OSI-approved.
-WTFPL is not allowed).
+* MUST: Be 100% free and open source (as marked as Free on ContentDB).
 * MUST: Work out-of-the-box (no weird setup or settings required).
 * MUST: Be compatible with the latest stable Minetest release.
 * SHOULD: Use source control (such as Git).
-* SHOULD: Have at least 3 reviews, and be >90% positive.
+* SHOULD: Have at least 3 reviews, and be largely positive.

 ### Stability

 * MUST: Be well maintained (author is present and active).
 * MUST: Be reasonably stable, with no game-breaking or major bugs.
 * MUST: The author does not consider the package to be in an experimental/development/alpha state.
 * MUST: No error messages from the engine (e.g. missing textures).
 * SHOULD: No major map breakages (including unknown nodes, corruption, loss of inventories).
   Map breakages are a sign that the package isn't sufficiently stable.

-Note: Any map breakage is excused immediately if "disaster relief" (i.e. tools to repair the damage) is available.
+Note: Any map breakage will be excused if "disaster relief" (i.e. tools to repair the damage) is available.

 ### Meta and packaging

 * MUST: `screenshot.png` is present and up-to-date, with a correct aspect ratio (3:2).
 * MUST: Have a high resolution cover image (on ContentDB, at least 1920x1080 pixels).